AMID Logo

 • Valuable jewelry, art, and antiques

-• The entire shipment may be considered dangerous goods if you ship something containing a battery (even a dry battery).
-An example would be a laptop with a battery in it.
+• The entire shipment may be considered dangerous goods if it contains something with a battery (even a dry battery).
+An example would be a laptop with a built-in battery.

 • If you pack items into used boxes, erase all the previous labels.
 Pay extreme attention to dangerous goods labels.

-• Sensitive goods include firearms, missile technology, fingerprint analysis equipment, chemical and biological controls, encryption items, etc. These goods may require an export license or be subject to restrictions depending on the destination.
+• Sensitive goods include firearms, missile technology, fingerprint analysis equipment, chemical and biological controls, encryption items, and other similar items.
+These goods may require an export license or be subject to restrictions depending on the destination.

 • Items could affect national security, nonproliferation, foreign policy, or human rights.
 The Export Administration Regulations (EAR) and the Commerce Control List (CCL) control these items.
 The EAR and CCL classify items by their Export Control Classification Number (ECCN) and assign them a reason for control.

-• Items are subject to sanctions or embargoes by the U.S. government.
-These items are prohibited from being exported or re-exported to certain countries, entities, or individuals subject to U.S. economic sanctions or trade embargoes.
-These countries include Cuba, Iran, North Korea, Syria, and Russia-Belarus.
+• Items under sanctions or embargo by the U.S. government.
+These items are prohibited from being exported or re-exported to certain countries, entities, or individuals under U.S. economic sanctions or trade embargoes.
+These countries include Cuba, Iran, North Korea, Syria, Russia, and Belarus.

 • To determine whether your product, technology, or service might need an export license or be subject to other legal requirements, consult the U.S. Export Regulations website or contact a Bureau of Industry and Security counselor.

-Motor vehicles or parts with a VIN cannot be shipped with LCL.
+Motor vehicles or parts with a VIN are prohibited with LCL.
 Shipping auto parts without a VIN is allowed.

 No cars in LCL sea freight international shipping

-However, you can ship from the U.S. LCL vehicles that do not require DMV registration, such as mini-helicopters, snowmobiles, golf vehicles, self-propelled wheelchairs, specialized construction, and special mobile vehicles.
-International shippers should always check with the U.S. DMV before preparing to ship a vehicle from the U.S. abroad, regardless of the mode of transport.
+However, you can ship from the U.S. vehicles that do not require DMV registration, such as mini-helicopters, snowmobiles, golf carts, self-propelled wheelchairs, specialized construction equipment, and special mobile vehicles.
+Shippers should always check with the U.S. Department of Motor Vehicles (DMV) before preparing to ship a vehicle from the United States abroad, regardless of the mode of transportation.

 Exporting auto parts from the U.S. using LCL is generally permitted unless a part requires a VIN (Vehicle Identification Number).

 However, some auto parts can be restricted for export.
-For example, you cannot ship used tires from the USA.
+For example, it is not possible to ship used tires from the USA.

-Please remember that if you ship from the U.S. any parts containing fluids (a motor engine, for example), they should be completely drained.
+Please note that if you ship from the U.S., any parts containing fluids (such as a motor engine) must be completely drained of all liquid.
 Large and heavy parts should be crated or securely attached to the pallets.

 Reading LCL freight rates.

-Less-than-Container-Load freight rates can be all-inclusive (all-in) or subject to surcharges.
+Less-than-Container-Load rates can be all-inclusive (all-in) or subject to additional surcharges.
 Surcharges on rates can be either a percentage of the rate or a lump sum added to it.
-These surcharges can take various forms, such as fuel surcharges, bill of lading fees, palletizing fees, overlength surcharges, dangerous goods surcharges, etc.
+These surcharges can take various forms, such as fuel surcharges, Bill of Lading fees, palletizing fees, overlength surcharges, dangerous goods surcharges, etc.

 Surcharges in freight

-Above is an example of a breakdown of carrier international freight costs.
-Below is an example of a freight forwarder's invoice that includes the cost from a carrier and displays a service fee.
+The example above illustrates a breakdown of a sea carrier's costs.
+Below is an example of a freight forwarder's invoice that includes the price from a carrier and displays a service fee.

 According to the U.S. Code of Federal Regulations, ...An Ocean freight forwarder is an individual or company that dispatches shipments from the United States via common carriers and books or otherwise arranges space for those shipments on behalf of shippers.
 Ocean forwarders also prepare and process the documentation and perform related activities pertaining to those shipments...
 Ocean forwarders work on customer service fees, which must be itemized on quotes and invoices.